groupme-js/GroupMeCommunityDocs/attachments.md

 * *url*

 	string - the URL of the image to send.
-Does not have to be an i.groupme.com link, even though the official docs claim it does.
+This does need to be an i.groupme.com URL.

-### Uploading images
+### Uploading local images

 If you want to send an image you have stored locally, you first have to upload it to GroupMe's servers via their [image service](https://dev.groupme.com/docs/image_service).
 This is done with a simple request: